Last updated on January 23rd, 2024 at 02:33 am

-Betamax was launched in May 1975.
+The first Betamax VCR, LV-1901, was launched in 1975.
 That was about a year before JVC released its VHS tape.

-In September 1975, the Popular Mechanics magazine mentioned Sony Betamax video tape recorder as “the only video player recorder sold in the USA, specifically for home use.”
+The Popular Mechanics magazine mentioned the Sony Betamax videotape recorder as “the only video player recorder sold in the USA, specifically for home use.”

 Betamax : First Consumer Video Format